hardliner66/timetracking/README.md

 # the calculation will automatically add the additional
 # break time needed to get to this number
 min_daily_break = 0

+# last day of work week as chrono::Weekday.
+# allowed values are: mon, tue, wed, thu, fri, sat and sun
+last_day_of_work_week = "fri"

 # set the daily time goal
 [time_goal.daily]